skagra/space-invaders/game/docs/building.md

 * `DIRECT_DRAW` - Draw directly to the screen rather than using the off-screen buffer.
 * `PAUSEABLE` - Press space to pause game.
 * `NO_SHIELDS` - Don't draw shields.
+* `INVINCIBLE` - Player is invulnerable to alien missiles.

 For a standard *release* build specify none of the above.

 The build will generate the following files: